-INTRAMURAL 7 ON 7 & CO-REC FLAG FOOTBALL RULES AND REGULATIONS
+INTRAMURAL 7v7 & 8v8-MIXED-REC FLAG FOOTBALL RULES AND REGULATIONS

 The game will be governed by the most current edition of the NIRSA Flag & Touch Football Rules Manual, with the following modifications.

-Each team must have at least five players (six for Co-Rec, max 4 males) on the playing field at the designated time of the game and must maintain a minimum five players (six for Co-Rec.) on the field throughout the game.
+Each team must have at least five players (six for Mixed-Rec, max 4 men) on the playing field at the designated time of the game and must maintain a minimum five players (six for Mixed-Rec.) on the field throughout the game.
 A team may temporarily go under the minimum of players (such as due to injury) if it is deemed that they still have an opportunity to win the game.

 PERIODS, TIME FACTORS, SUBSTITUTIONS